 Withdrawing consent or otherwise objecting to direct marketing

 Wherever we rely on your consent, you will always be able to withdraw that consent, although we may have other legal grounds for processing your data for other purposes, such as those set out above.
-In some cases, we are able to send you direct marketing without your consent, where we rely on our legitimate interests.
-You have an absolute right to opt-out of any direct marketing, or profiling we carry out for direct marketing, at any time.
-You can do this by following the instructions in the communication where this is an electronic message, or by contacting us using the details set out below.
+In some cases, we are able to send you direct marketing without your consent, in instances in which we rely on our legitimate interests.
+You have an absolute right at any time to opt out of any direct marketing or profiling we carry out for direct marketing.
+You can do this by following the instructions in the communication in instances in which this is an electronic message, or by contacting us using the details set out below.

 Cookies and similar technologies

-Cookies are small pieces of information sent by a web server to a web browser which allows the server to uniquely identify the browser on each page.
-Other tracking technologies are also used which are similar to cookies.
+Cookies are small pieces of information sent by a web server to a web browser that allow the server to uniquely identify the browser on each page.
+Other tracking technologies similar to cookies are also used.
 This can include pixel tags and tracking URLs.
-All these technologies are together referred to in this Policy as “Cookies”.
+All these technologies are together referred to in this Policy as “Cookies.”

-- Strictly necessary cookies: These cookies are essential in order to enable you to move around our website and use its features, such as accessing secure areas of our website.
-Without these cookies, any services on our Site you wish to access cannot be provided.
+- Strictly necessary cookies: These cookies are essential in order to enable you to move around our website and use its features such as accessing secure areas of our website.
+Without these cookies, any services on our site that you wish to access cannot be provided.

-- Analytical/performance cookies: These cookies collect information about how you and other visitors use our website, for instance which pages you go to most often, and if you get error messages from web pages.
-We use data from these cookies to help test designs and to ensure a consistent look and feel is maintained on your visit to the website.
+- Analytical/performance cookies: These cookies collect information about how you and other visitors use our website – for instance, which pages you go to most often and if you get error messages from web pages.
+We use data from these cookies to help test designs and to ensure that a consistent look and feel is maintained on your visit to the website.
 All information these cookies collect is aggregated.
-It is only used to improve how a website works.
+It is only used to improve the function of a website.
 We use Google Analytics, for example, to anonymously track website usage and activity.

-- Functionality cookies: These cookies allow our website to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more personal features.
-These cookies can also be used to remember changes you have made to text size, fonts and other parts of web pages that you can customise.
-The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.
+- Functionality cookies: These cookies allow our website to remember choices you make (such as your user name, your language or your region) and to provide enhanced, more personal features.
+These cookies can also be used to remember changes you have made to text size, fonts and other features of web pages that you may customise.
+The information these cookies collect may be anonymized, and they cannot track your browsing activity on other websites.

-- Targeting cookies: These cookies are used to deliver adverts more relevant to you and your interests.
+- Targeting cookies: These cookies are used to deliver advertisements more relevant to you and your interests.
 We, for example, make use of the cookie Doubleclick.
-These cookies are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.
-They are usually placed by advertising networks with the website operator’s permission.
-They remember that you have visited a website and this information is shared with other organisations such as advertisers.
-Quite often targeting or advertising cookies will be linked to site functionality provided by the other organisation.
+These cookies are also used to limit the number of times you see an advertisement as well as to help measure the effectiveness of an advertising campaign.
+They are usually placed by advertising networks, with the website operator’s permission.
+They remember that you have visited a website, and this information is shared with other organizations such as advertisers.
+Quite often targeting or advertising cookies will be linked to site functionality provided by the other organization.

 - Social media cookies: These cookies allow you to share what you’ve been doing on our website on social media such as Facebook and Twitter.
 These cookies are not within our control.
 Please refer to the respective privacy policies for how their cookies work.

-- Pixel tags: Also known as a clear GIF or web beacon.
-These are invisible tags placed on certain pages of our website but not on your computer.
+- Pixel tags: Also known as clear GIFs or web beacons, these are invisible tags placed on certain pages of our website but not on your computer.
 When you access these pages, pixel tags generate a generic notice of that visit.
 They usually work in conjunction with cookies, registering when a particular device visits a particular page.
-They are used to, among other things, track the actions of users of our services (including email recipients), measure the success of our marketing campaigns and compile statistics about usage of our services and response rates.
+They are used to, among other things, track the actions of users of our services (including email recipients), measure the success of our marketing campaigns, and compile statistics about usage of our services and response rates.
 If you turn off cookies, the pixel tag will simply detect an anonymous website visit.